jamiedavenport/farewill-react-challenge/README.md

 ## What could have gone better?

 - Technical issues with Glitch.
 I've never used it before and ran into a few issues so I've moved to GH to combat this.
-- Should've started off by upgrading the dependencies.
+- Should've started off by upgrading the dependencies because I've had some issues with installing/running SB and RTL because of this
-- Problems getting the tests to run

 ## Is there anything particular you'd like to come back and improve if you had time?
 Why?